-3. Appeal Process
+Appeal Process

-- 3.1 The parents/guardians may within ten (10) days appeal, in writing, to the CISPG Board of Directors for the re-instatement of their child.
+- 1 The parents/guardians may within ten (10) days appeal, in writing, to the CISPG Board of Directors for the re-instatement of their child.
 The letter shall be sent to the Superintendent of Schools requesting an appeal.
-The CIS Board of Directors will review the record of the case and its decision will be final either to re-instate or support the expulsion.
-The CIS Board of Directors will review the procedure followed, as well as, the record of the case in finalizing its decision. - 3.2 The CIS Board of Directors' decision will be, in writing, and communicated to the Superintendent of Schools who shall notify the student/parent(s)/guardian, chairperson of the council and the principal of its decision.
+The CISPG Board of Directors will review the record of the case and its decision will be final either to re-instate or support the expulsion.
+The CISPG Board of Directors will review the procedure followed, as well as, the record of the case in finalizing its decision. - 2.
+The CISPG Board of Directors' decision will be communicated in writing to the Superintendent of Schools who shall then notify the student/parent(s)/guardian, of the Board of Directors' decision, in writing with a copy to the principal.